 If you look at the image above and twist your head 90 degrees to the left you will see that the module looks like the pattern of keys on a keyboard.

 The major scale is the most used scale type in western music.
-Its pitches follow the same pattern as the white note on a piano keyboard.
+Its pitches follow the same pattern as the white notes on a piano keyboard.

 After major, the minor scales are perhaps the next most popular, but they are a bit of a mishmash.
-Music theory isn’t exactly scientific in nature.
+The theory makes sense but it’s not as straightforward as one would hope.

-Minor scales tend to sound a little more sophisticated than Major scales.
+Minor scales tend to sound more sophisticated than Major scales.

 The blues scale is very popular in blues, jazz, rock and other genres.